AbrahamOO/jenkins-cicd-pipeline-kubernetes-docker/README.md

 └── README.md               # This file
 ```

-## 🎓 Learning Outcomes
+## What I Learned

-This project demonstrates proficiency in:
+Building this project gave me hands-on experience with:

 1. **Jenkins Pipeline as Code**
    - Declarative syntax